choudharymanisha/Johal-dairy-farms/README.md

 ## This website is designed to provide the best milk across the city by ordering milk directly from our farms.

-### The technologies used in this project are:
-  - React
-  - CSS
-  - Redux Toolkit
-  - Framer Motion
-  - Routing
-  - Figma

 ### The link to project is:
 [Johal's Dairy Farms](https://johaldairy.netlify.app/)